mat-0/cheltenham-open-data/_pages/flood-warnings.md

 - Flood alert: Wye Estuary in Gloucestershire
 - High tides this evening may lead to flooding.
-Flooding is possible from 6pm today 06/11/25 and tomorrow morning from 7am, 07/11/25
+Flooding is possible from 8pm today 07/11/25 and tomorrow morning from 8am 08/11/25.
-A series of high tides is due over the next few days.
 Flooding may affect low lying land and roads adjacent the Wye Estuary from Redbrook to Chepstow.
-Predicted peaks:- Avonmouth Portbury 7.3m to 7.6m this evening, 06/11/25, Newport 7.1m to 7.3m this evening , 06/11/25.
-Tomorrow morning's high tide is forecast between 7 and 8 am, 07/11/25, predicted peaks :- Avonmouth Portbury 7.3m to 7.6m, Newport 7.0m to 7.2m.
-We are closely monitoring the situation .
-Take care and avoid walking, cycling or driving through flood water .
-This message will be updated by 11:00AM on 07 November 2025 or as the situation changes.
+Predicted peaks:- Avonmouth Portbury 7.4m to 7.7m this evening, 07/11/25, Newport 6.9m to 7.2m this evening, 07/11/25.
+Tomorrow morning's high tide is forecast between 8 and 9am, 08/11/25.
+Predicted peaks :- Avonmouth Portbury 7.3m to 7.6m, Newport 6.8m to 7.1m.
+We are closely monitoring the situation.
+Take care and avoid walking, cycling or driving through flood water.
+This message will be updated by 11:00AM on 08 November 2025 or as the situation changes.

 <!-- flood_marker ends -->